Moody in Israel | J-Term 2026 | UNDERGRAD

 • GPA Requirements

-• Students must have a minimum 2.0 GPA to study abroad abroad.
-Students on academic probation are not elligible to study abroad.
+• Students must have a minimum 2.0 GPA to study abroad.
+Students on academic probation are not eligible to study abroad.

 • Disciplinary Background